timsetsfire/dr-umbrella-models/README.md

 ### Recommended if ...

-You might need to only retrain a single model.
+* You might need to only retrain a single model.
+* you require prediction tracking for all submodels
+* you require feature drift monitoring

 ### Benefit to approach 1